k3x/VoteMPD/README.md

 * Paths have to be relative to your root dir.
 For example: "somedir/somefile.mp3" (without quotes)

 ## Todos
+* Multilanguage
+* Publish

 ### save playlog
 * save playlog to playlist
 * new table "options".
 Save when last playlist was saved
 * if last save is 10h in past and in the last 10h was no vote => save new playlist

-### (others)
-* Implement as Androidapp, so you only need a Tablet/2nd Smartphone instead of Notebook/RaspberryPi
-* Multilanguage
-* Schalter postgres
-* Publish

 $max_size = ini_get('post_max_size');
 $max_size2 = ini_get('upload_max_filesize');
 if(return_bytes($max_size2)<return_bytes($max_size)) $max_size=$max_size2;
 return_bytes($max_size)
+ALSO CHECK IF UPLOADS ARE ENABLED

 ### Used Librarys/Icons/Codesnippets
 * phpMp3 (for MPD communication) http://sourceforge.net/projects/phpmp3